vadagasy/waph-vadagasy/labs/lab3/README.md

 ### Sql injection attacks

- These type of attcaks happen due to lack of input validation , when the input is not properly validated attackers can exploit this by injecting
- SQL code into the input query.
- It there is a usage of plain sql queries which will concatenate with the user input can lead to this attack.
- Security is most important while developing the application if there are no active measures taken properly can also lead to SQL injection attacks.
+These attacks, such as SQL injection, occur primarily because of unverified or correct input validation.
+Without thorough checking, attackers can take advantage of this by inserting harmful SQL code into the query inputs.
+The risk is especially high when applications use plain SQL queries that directly concatenate with user inputs, creating a pathway for such attacks.
+Ensuring security is a critical aspect of application development, and the absence of proactive security measures can significantly increase the vulnerability to SQL injection attacks.

 ![SQL injection attack](images/c1.png)